Fowl Manna Grass

 Cultivation: The preference is full sun to light shade, wet to mesic conditions, and a fertile loamy soil.
 This grass requires more moisture in sunny areas than when it is growing in the shade.
 Most vegetative growth occurs during the spring and early summer.

-Range & Habitat: Fowl Manna Grass occurs in every county of Illinois and is quite common (see Distribution Map).
+Range & Habitat: The native Fowl Manna Grass occurs in every county of Illinois and it is quite common (see Distribution Map).
 Habitats include wet to mesic deciduous woodlands, swamps, damp meadows in wooded areas, prairie swales, marshes and fens, sandy and gravelly seeps, bogs, and ditches.
 This common grass can be found in either woodlands or wetlands of varying quality.

 Comments: Because it has a rather ordinary appearance and its spikelets are small, this grass doesn't draw much attention to itself.
 It superficially resembles an oversized bluegrass (Poa sp.), but its lemmas lack the tufts of hair that are typical of most bluegrass species.
 Perhaps the most striking characteristic is the droopiness of the inflorescence.
 The common name may refer to the use of a Glyceria sp. in Europe as a source of food for domesticated geese.
 Fowl Manna Grass is the most common Glyceria sp. in Illinois.
 It can be distinguished from other species in this genus by the small size of its spikelets and lemmas.
 Other Glyceria spp. are largely restricted to the northern section of the state; they have spikelets that exceed 5 mm. in length and lemmas that exceed 2.0 mm. in length.
 Some of these species also differ in having lemmas with less prominent veins, and they often bloom later in the year than Fowl Manna Grass.